 ‘ I was a little bit worried about some of the activities, but I had a go at everything, it was amazing.’

 In Year 5

 Year 5 visited Eden Camp to explore how life was during WW2.
 There were different huts which contained artefacts from both WW1 and WW2 and gave children an insight into the way people lived, the vehicles used and the war effort, during this historical period.
 Children then went to stay in the Youth Hostel in Helmsley overnight, where they unpacked and made their own beds before having their evening meal.
 The following day the children visited Helmsley castle and had lunch at the Youth Hostel.
 Back at school children completed writing and research tasks based around the experience.

 In Year 6

 Year 6 visited London for 3 days.
 On arrival children went to the Rainforest Café for their evening meal before going to the hotel.
 Once settled in the hotel children visited the local park and watched the planes take off from Heathrow airport.
 The following day saw a visit to the Science Museum followed by a walk from the Houses of Parliament to Trafalgar Square via St James’ Park, Buckingham Palace, The Mall and Horse guards Parade.
-On the evening children went to see Wicked at The Apollo Victoria Theatre.
+On the evening children went to see a west end show.
 This was the first time that most children had experienced a West End show.
 After a tiring day it was back to the hotel for a well deserved rest.
 The following day the children visited the Natural History Museum, where the dinosaurs were the highlight.
 Following this was a different shopping experience visiting Camden Stables before returning home.
 Back at school when writing about the experiences it was evident to the amount of knowledge children had gained.

 ‘ Wow, it is unbelievable the size of the dinosaurs in the museum.’